FLAME’s Latest Public Relations Message Printable PDF

 Zionism is the belief that the Jewish people have a right to self-determination—to the State of Israel in their millennia-old homeland.
 According to the U.S. State Department, anti-Semitism is a form of racism directed at Israel using demonization, delegitimization or double standards.
 This form of anti-Semitism appears in numerous guises—usually false accusations—from both the radical right and radical left.
 The objective of anti-Zionist attacks is to deny the right of the Jewish state, among all the world’s nations, to exist.

 Attack #1: Israel is a colonial state.
 This assertion bespeaks a double standard, as well as a lie.
-No campus demonstrators protest Turkey’s military colonization of Crete, nor China’s occupation of Tibet.
+No campus demonstrators protest Turkey’s military colonization of Cyprus, nor China’s occupation of Tibet.
 Yet Israel is falsely accused of colonizing its own ancient homeland.
 In fact, Jews are the indigenous people of Palestine—survivors of the oldest sovereign state in this land more than 3,000 years ago, with continuous residency since then.
 Indeed, Zionism is an anti-colonialist movement, having fought Roman, Crusader, Ottoman, British and Jordanian imperialism.

 Attack #2: Israel stole Palestinian land.
 This attempt to delegitimize Israel ignores the fact that aside from private land holdings, the Palestinians have never had sovereignty over any territory.
 Therefore, they do not “possess” public lands in present-day Israel or Judea and Samaria (the West Bank).
 The territory controlled by Israel today was settled on land that Jews owned or purchased, was public land granted by the British Mandate for Palestine, or was captured when Israel defeated invading Arab armies from Jordan and Syria in 1967—all legal acquisitions under international law, to be resolved by negotiations.